Kendra Brooks: Career

 Brooks was endorsed by Council At-Large member Helen Gym, Philadelphia District Attorney Larry Krasner, Pennsylvania State Representatives Chris Rabb, Elizabeth Fiedler, Malcolm Kenyatta, Movita Johnson-Harrell, Brian Sims, Pennsylvania State Senator Art Haywood, and Massachusetts US Senator Elizabeth Warren.
 Brooks was also endorsed by the Pennsylvania chapter of Make the Road, and the Philadelphia chapters of the Democratic Socialists of America, UNITE HERE, and Sunrise Movement.

 Brooks and her campaign raised more money for a third-party candidate in a Philadelphia City-wide election than any previous candidate.
 She relied on small dollar donations as approximately two thirds of her donations were for $50 or less.

-In the November 5, 2019, election, Brooks came in 6th overall in the at-large race, with 55,599 votes, almost 6,000 more than 7th place finisher and top Republican vote-getter, incumbent David Oh, and over 11,000 votes ahead of 8th place Republican vote-getter, Al Taubenberger, ensuring her a place on the Council.
+In the November 5, 2019, election, Brooks came in 6th overall in the at-large race, with 55,599 votes, almost 6,000 more than 7th-place finisher and top Republican vote-getter, incumbent David Oh, and over 11,000 votes ahead of 8th place Republican vote-getter, Al Taubenberger, ensuring her a place on the council.

+In the November 7, 2023, election, Brooks reprised her sixth-place finish, securing the most votes among the non-Democratic candidates for City Council at-large and winning reelection to her seat on Philadelphia City Council.